How I Use The Bible to Overcome Anxiety

 “The Lord lift up His countenance upon you (look upon you with favor) And give you peace.”

 Then I went to the next verse listed:

 “I will both lie down in peace and sleep; For You alone, O Lord, make me dwell in safety.”
 Psalm 4:8

 Each day I would go to the back of my Bible and look up look up keywords that would encourage me to step out of the chains of anxiety and into God’s freedom.
 Words like joy, hope, help, strength, peace, rest and health.

 And this next part is key.
 Once I had a collection of verses, I started to read them.
 Sometimes in my head, sometimes out loud.
 Sometimes I’d sing them, sometimes I’d preach to myself about them.
 And eventually, I began to believe them.
-I began to believe that these verses I was praying, these power thoughts, really did have tremendous power!
+I began to believe that these verses I was praying, these power thoughts (as Joyce Meyer calls them), really did have tremendous power!

 I’m not going to lie, there are still times when anxiety tries to sneak its way back into my life.
 But I’m equipped now.
 I know what God’s Word has to say about anxiety and fear.
 There’s no place for it in my life.
 And now I’m confident enough now to look anxiety in the eye and tell it to get lost.
 “I am a daughter of the King, my mind belongs to God and frankly, Anxiety, there’s no room for you here.” *Slams door in face.* It’s that simple.

 So listen, if you’re struggling with anxiety and you’re ready to be free from it, grab a Bible and start digging!
 Treating the symptoms is one thing.
 Bringing healing to the root of the issue, that is a God thing.